core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 Mechanisms and processes used to assign SIDs to YANG items and to guarantee their uniqueness are outside the scope of the present specification.
 If SIDs are to be used, the present specification is used in conjunction with a specification defining this management.
-{{-core-sid}} is the definitive way to assign SID values for YANG modules managed by the IETF.
-With YANG modules managed by non-IETF entities, use of {{-core-sid}} is RECOMMENDED.
+A related document, {{-core-sid}}, is intended to serve as the definitive way to assign SID values for YANG modules managed by the IETF, and recommends itself for YANG modules managed by non-IETF entities, as well.
 The present specification has been designed to allow different methods of assignment to be used within separate domains.

 To provide implementations with a way to internally indicate the